George Oppen: Last years

 In 1975, Oppen was able to complete and see into publication his Collected Poems, together with a new section "Myth of the Blaze."
-In 1977, Mary provided the secretarial help George needed to complete his final volume of poetry Primitive.
+In 1977, Mary provided the secretarial help George needed to complete his final volume of poetry, Primitive.
 During this time, George's final illness, Alzheimer's disease, began to manifest itself with confusion, failing memory, and other losses.
-The disease was eventually to make it impossible for him to continue writing.
-George Oppen, age 76, died of pneumonia with complications from Alzheimer's disease in a convalescent home in California on July 7, 1984.
+The disease eventually made it impossible for him to continue writing.
+George Oppen died at age 76 of pneumonia with complications from Alzheimer's disease in a convalescent home in California on July 7, 1984.